sunilkumargupta/springhibernatesession/task01/README.md

 <pre>
 1. Create a GitHub account.

-2. Install GitHub Client and set path in environment variable.
+2. Install git (from installousappstore) and set path in environment variable.

 3. Install maven and set path in environment variable.